 How does that make you feel?

-Your life could change forever or end…. over a text message.
+Your life could change forever, or worse, end…over a text message.
 You could be one of the “11 people who die each day from Distracted Driving Car Crashes” according to AAA.

 The driver’s desire to respond quickly to a text is an example of distracted driving.
-While distracted, they will not be able to react fast enough to braking, swerving cars, or new obstacles.
-Having your life in the hands of someone who is distracted is scarier than anything Halloween related.
+While distracted, they will not be able to react fast enough to braking, swerving cars, and other obstacles.
+Having your life in the hands of someone who is distracted is scarier than anything Halloween has to offer.

 What is distracted driving?